JavierLuna/data-labs/module-2/visualizing-real-world-data-project/your-code/README.md

 This project is going to set basis for the previous learnings that we saw durign the module-2.

-We are going analise and try to discover interesting outcomes and how to represent them from a Real World data base.
+We are going to analise and try to discover interesting outcomes and how to represent them from a Real World dataset.

 #### First Step:

-We should download a Real world Database, there are numerous website where you can donwload this kind of data.
+We should download a Real world Dataset, there are numerous website where you can donwload this kind of data.
 However we have a favourite: [Kaggle](https://www.kaggle.com/)

  #### Second Step:

-We need to create or have access to a data work place to be able to manipulate this kind of documents.
+We need to create or have access to a data environment where we can work properly to be able to manipulate this kind of documents.

 For this specific project the tools that we must use is [Jupyter-Notebook](https://jupyter.org/)

+You can learn more visiting there web.

+Once you have install jupiter you create a file on "Python 3" call "Analysis":

+- In this folder we are going to call the dataset
+- Create a DATAFRAME
+- And manage the differents graph that we are going to use

-For this kind of project we should install and import some libraries that we are going to use:
+First you need to do at the beginning of the project is to install and import some libraries that we are going to use:

 ```python
 import pandas as pd